Catholic Church in Nicaragua: Persecution

 In 2023, the country was scored 2 out of 4 for religious freedom.
 In the same year, the country was ranked as the 50th most difficult place in the world to be a Christian.

 In recent years, the Catholic Church in Nicaragua has faced increased scrutiny and actions from government authorities.
 In a notable event, the Nicaraguan police, known for their loyalty to President Daniel Ortega's administration, announced an investigation into several dioceses for potential money laundering.
 According to their reports, significant sums were discovered in various Church facilities, and there were allegations of illegal withdrawals from bank accounts that were legally frozen.

 In March 2022, Nicaragua withdrew its approval of Archbishop Waldemar Stanislaw Sommertag, Apostolic Nuncio in Managua and ordered him to leave the country.
-Then, in March 2023, Nicaragua officially severed ties with the Holy See, andby August of that year, the Nicaraguan government banned the Jesuits and seized their assets.
+Then, in March 2023, Nicaragua officially severed ties with the Holy See, and by August of that year, the Nicaraguan government banned the Jesuits and seized their assets.

 According to Catholic charity Aid to the Church in Need, at least 46 priests were under arrest at some point in Nicaragua in 2023.
 Many of these priests ended up being exiled at the beginning of 2024.

 The government has banned traditional Holy Week processions since 2023.
 Some churches that obtained special permission to hold them are now restricted to short walks toward their main altars.
 According to Nicaraguan lawyer in exile Martha Patricia Molina, there has been a crackdown aimed at preventing participants from performing the Judeas passion plays, which are "theatrical representations of the passion and death of Christ".